jet/propulsion/DOCUMENTATION.md

 Regardless of whether you are working on the basis of handling store notifications, or pending work via a Queue, it's important to note that decoupled the process inevitably introduces a variable latency.
 Whether your system can continue to function (either with a full user experience, or in a gracefully degraded mode) in the face of a spike of activity or an outage of a minute/hour/day is far more significant than the P99 overhead.
 If something is time-sensitive, then a queue handler (or store notification processor) may simply not be the right place to do it.

+<a name="busy-metrics"></a>
-### Poison messages
+### Poison messages, busy streams metrics and altering

 In practice, for the average set of reactions processing, the most consequential difference between using a Queue and working in the context of a Store notifications processor is what happens in the case of a Poison Message.
 For Queue processing, Poison Message Handling is a pretty central tenet in the design - keep stuff moving, monitor throughput, add instances to absorb backlogs.
 For Store Notifications processing, the philosophy is more akin to that of an [Andon Cord in the TPS](https://itrevolution.com/articles/kata/) - design and iterate on the process to build it's resilience.

 Propulsion allows you to configure a maximum number of batches to permit the processor to read ahead in case of a poison message.
 Checkpointing will *not* progress beyond the Batch containing the poison event.
-Processing will continue until the configured maximum batches read ahead count has been reached, but will then stop.
-It is important to be aware of these scenarios and mitigate their impact by catching them early (ideally during the design and test phase, but it's critical to have a plan for how you'll deal with the scenario in production).
-Alerting should be set up based on the built in metrics regarding the maximum time any stream has been processing ('stuck' messages), or failing (the typical 'poison' message case).
-Knowing this scenario is happening is the first step in recovering.
+Processing will continue until the configured maximum batches read ahead count has been reached, _but will then stop_.

+Depending on the nature of the Processor's responsibility, that will ultimately be noticed indirectly (typically when it's too late).
+It is thus important to be aware of these scenarios and mitigate their impact by catching them early (ideally, during the design and test phase; but it's critical to have a plan for how you'll deal with the scenario in production).
+Detecting and analysing when a Processor is not functioning correctly is the first step in recovering.

+Typically, alerting should be set up based on the built in `busy` metrics provided, with `oldest` and `newest` stats based with `group` values as follows:
+- `active`: streams that are currently locked for a Handler invocation (but have not yet actually failed).
+The age represented by the `oldest` can be used to detect Handler invocations that are outside SLI thresholds.
+However, this should typically only be as a failsafe measure; handlers should typically proactively time out where there is an obvious SLO that can inform such a limit
+- `failing`: streams that have had at least one failed Handler invocation (regardless of whether they are currently the subject of a retry Handler invocation or not).
+Typically it should be possible to define:
+  - a reasonable limit before you'd want a low level alert to be raised
+  - a point at which you raise an alarm on the basis that the system is in a state that will lead to a SLA breach and hence merits intervention
+- `stalled`: streams that have had only successful Handler invocations, but have not declared any progress via the Handler's `SpanResult`.
+In some cases, the design of a Reaction Process may be such that one might intentionally back off and retry in some scenarios (see [Consistency](#consistency)).
+In the general case, a stalled stream may reflect a coding error (e.g., if a handler uses read a stale value from a cache but the cache never gets invalidated, it will never make progress)

+Alongside alerting based on breaches of SLO limits, the values of the `busy` metrics are a key high level indicator of the health of a given Processor (along with the Handler Latency distribution).

 - NOTE While a Poison message can indeed halt all processing, it's only for that Processor.
-Separating critical activities with high SLAs requirements from activities that have a likelihood of failure is thus a key consideration.
+Separating critical activities with high SLA requirements from activities that have a likelihood of failure is thus a key consideration.
 This is absolutely not a stipulation that every single possible activity should be an independent Processor either.

 - ASIDE the max read ahead mechanism can also provide throughput benefits, and, in a catch-up scenario it will reduce handler invocations by coalescing multiple events on streams.
 The main cost is the increased memory consumption that the buffering implies when the limit is reached.